KaiiMenai/pands-project/analysis.md

 ![Linear Regression for Petal Length vs Petal Width](lrm_petal_length_vs_width.png)

-The petal length vs petal width plot displays the relationships between petal length and petal width for the iris flower species, Setosa (in blue), Versicolor (in orange), and Virginica (in green).
+The petal length vs petal width plot displays the relationships between petal length and petal width for the Iris flower species, Setosa (in blue), Versicolor (in orange), and Virginica (in green).
 Compared to the sepal features plot, the petal measurements plot displayed distinct clustering for each individual species.

 The regression line was fitted across all data points, representing the overall linear relationship between petal length and width.
 The line had a sharp angle with data points clustered close to the line.
 The